PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Methodology

 \subsection{Text Prior Enhancement Module}

-As demonstrated in~\cite{dahl2017pixel, dong2015image}, strong prior information plays a pivotal role in solving SR problems, while the primary text prior applied in previous works is not powerful enough because it originates from LR scene text images.
-Our exploratory experiments, detailed in \textsection~\ref{4.4}, also underline the influential role of TP-HR in guiding the SR network to generate images with improved semantic accuracy for models like TATT~\cite{ma2022text} and C3-STISR~\cite{zhao2022scene}.
+As demonstrated by previous works~\cite{dahl2017pixel, dong2015image}, strong prior information plays a pivotal role in solving SR problems, while the primary text prior applied in previous works is not powerful enough because it originates from LR scene text images.
+Our exploratory experiments, detailed in \textsection~\ref{4.4.1}, also underline the influential role of TP-HR in guiding the SR network to generate images with improved semantic accuracy for the model.
 Therefore, we introduce the TPEM to obtain the ETP, which can effectively guide the SR network, similarly to the efficacy of TP-HR.
 The core component of TPEM is the denoiser, denoted as $f_\theta$, which leverages the reverse diffusion process~\cite{ho2020denoising} to estimate the enhanced prior, providing substantial semantic guidance to the SR network.